Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Scenic view at the Red Butte Garden

-I recommend visiting the Red Butte Garden during one of the Outdoor Concert Series hosted by the University of Utah.
+I recommend visiting the Red Butte Garden during its outdoor concert Series hosted by the University of Utah.

 Utah Olympic Park